syncfusion-content/maui-docs/MAUI/Barcode-Generator/getting-started.md

 # Getting Started with .NET MAUI Barcode Generator

 This section explains the steps required to add the [`.NET MAUI Barcode Generator`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Barcode.html) control.
 This section explains the steps required to add the barcode and set its symbology.
 This section covers only basic features needed to get started with Syncfusion barcode generator control.
-Follow the steps below to add a basic calendar view to your project.
+Follow the steps below to add a basic barcode generator to your project.

 To get start quickly with our .NET MAUI Barcode Generator, you can check the below video.